 It is imperative to blend into your surroundings by matching your camouflage clothing to the terrain you hunt upon.
 It is also decisive to cover all exposed skin areas, and this includes your face as human skin is extremely reflective and coyotes will notice this.
 Another important element of camouflaging is to try and limit movement when you're on stand.
 Coyotes have dedicated eyesight and will notice even the slightest movement you make.
 If you truly must move, do it slowly and in a well calculated way.

 Where is the coyote going to come from?
 Coyotes like a quiet approach.
 Using the trails is easier and makes the least noise.
 Busting through the brush or tall grass makes the most noise.
 Look for them to come in on a trail or an old road.
 They will most often use the line of least resistance.

 Place your hunting buddy to the left or the right, where he can observe behind you (downwind).
-If you stand near the bottom of a valley, you can make the calling from up one side and your spouse can sit on the opposite side where he can notice everything above you.
+If you stand near the bottom of a valley, you can make the calling from up one side and your mate can sit on the opposite side where he can notice everything above you.
 The idea is to select a place where your buddy can watch the coyotes approaching you, even if you cannot see them.
 You can do an extremely good job alone, but some coyotes will circle and sneak up on you from behind and eventually leave without you having any idea that they were there.

 More Coyote Hunting Tips

 When calling in brush or dense cover, carry a shotgun instead of a rifle as the action is liable to be right in your lap.
 Every time you call in a region with patches of open ground interspersed with heavy cover you should carry both a shotgun for close-up shooting and a scoped rifle for distant shots.